kaapstorm/pregnant_justice/src/z_notes.rst

     Member of the Family Defense Foundation, wife of James R. Nelson

 Dr Peter Buchanan:
-    Obsetrician and gynaecologist
+    Gynaecologist, and obsetrician of Herman Crowbell

 Dr Bruce Howard:
-    Obsetrician and gynaecologist
+    Obsetrician and gynaecologist of Maritta Lewis

-Hermione Mercury:
+Dee-Ann Freeman:
-    Reporter for the New York Daylight
+    Reporter for the New York Chronicle

-Jonathon Whitaker:
+Jonathan Whitaker:
-    Reporter for the Washington Time
+    Reporter for the Washington Mercury

 Rick Bellingend-Hoff:
     Host of Burning Questions on the Fox News Network